 Pregnancy and Postpartum Anxiety and Depression

-Treatment focuses on concrete skills to manage anxiety and depression, exploring role transitions and relationships, and navigating the stresses of being a new parent.
+Treatment focuses on concrete skills to manage postpartum depression and postpartum anxiety, exploring role transitions and relationships, and navigating the stresses of being a new parent.

 Postpartum Depression

-Postpartum depression is a subtype of Major Depressive Disorder that occurs following childbirth.
+Postpartum depression is a mental health condition and a subtype of Major Depressive Disorder that occurs following childbirth.
 The weeks following childbirth and following weaning are particular times of vulnerability.
 Anxiety is a common feature of postpartum depression but other symptoms may include but are not limited to the following:

 Inability to sleep or sleeping excessively

-Extreme concern and excesive worries about the baby or a lack of interest in the baby
+Extreme concern and excesive worry about the baby or a lack of interest in the baby

 Anger toward the baby, your partner, or other family members